Camay

-Camay is an American brand of bar soap owned by Unilever.
+Camay is a British brand of bar soap owned by Unilever.
 It was introduced in 1926 by Procter & Gamble and was marketed as a "white, pure soap for women," as many soaps of the time were colored to mask impurities.
-Camay's slogan for many years was "Camay: the soap for beautiful women."
+For many years, Camay's slogan has been "Camay: the soap for beautiful women."
 It was later replaced with "For your most beautiful complexion at every age."

-In December, 2014, Procter & Gamble announced that it was selling Camay to Unilever.
+In December 2014, Procter & Gamble announced it was selling Camay to Unilever.
 The transaction was completed in 2015, but Unilever had not yet announced when it would start producing Camay soap.

 Media sponsorship

 For many years, Camay was a major sponsor of the soap operas As the World Turns and Search for Tomorrow.

-Camay started gaining popularity in Eastern Europe with 12 new scents being introduced starting from 2004.
+Camay started gaining popularity in Eastern Europe, with 12 new scents introduced in 2004.

-A Hungarian online campaign called The Code of Seduction (in Hungarian: A Csábitás Kódja) invites people to fill out a test which tells them which scent will fit their personality and mood the best.
+A Hungarian online campaign called The Code of Seduction (in Hungarian: A Csábitás Kódja) invites people to take a test that tells them which scent best suits their personality and mood.